Pony Farm Away Horse Show Information

 - What is the Pony Farm Away Show Team?

 Participation in the away show team is optional.
 Campers who choose to participate should understand that they will miss out on some other camp activities by attending the extra lessons and horse show during their chosen session(s).
-While we aim to not interfere with other major camp traditions, campers can typically expect to miss a morning group lesson because they will be having a lesson with Andi, our Equine Manager and Trainer, and an afternoon activity to do horse show prep per away horse show.
+While we aim to not interfere with other major camp traditions, campers can typically expect to miss a morning group lesson because they will be having a lesson to get ready for the show and an afternoon activity to do horse show prep for the away horse show.
 Please note that there is not an away horse show for every session.
 Sessions which do not feature a horse show will not have a show team practice/lesson.

 - How do I sign up?

-We need to be able to plan the logistics (horse use, transportation, etc.) – the away show team will be limited to 15 riders per away horse show, on a first come, first serve basis.
+We need to be able to plan the logistics (horse use, transportation, etc.) – the away show team will be limited to 6 riders per away horse show, on a first come, first serve basis.
 You must be signed up the Wednesday before your sessions starts; no exceptions will be allowed.
 All the paperwork is included in the Camp Forms, under the Financial Permission section.
-If you have specific questions about the show team please contact Andi Snow, our equine trainer, at firstname.lastname@example.org

 - How much does it cost?